Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

     cli = MyLightningCLI(MyModel)

+For both possibilities of using :meth:`pytorch_lightning.utilities.cli.LightningArgumentParser.add_optimizer_args` with a single class or a tuple of classes, the value given to :code:`optimizer_init` will always be a dictionary including :code:`class_path` and :code:`init_args` entries.
+The function :func:`~pytorch_lightning.utilities.cli.instantiate_class` takes care of importing the class defined in :code:`class_path` and instantiating it using some positional arguments, in this case :code:`self.parameters()`, and the :code:`init_args`.
+Any number of optimizers and learning rate schedulers can be added when using :code:`link_to`.

 For code simplification, the LightningCLI provides properties with already registered PyTorch built-in `optimizers` and `schedulers`.

 .. code-block::